Let’s begin with an overview of the layout of the main user interface, which is shown below.

 buttons.
 These buttons have an identical function to the undo / redo buttons found in the bottom Video

 12.4.0.
-Images: The next camera icon, along with the Export Frames checkbox next to it, do similar
+Images: The next camera icon, along with the Export Frames checkbox next to it,

 things.
 When a